 Using Rotators

-The tls_requests library is designed to be smart out of the box.
-By default, it automatically rotates through realistic headers and client identifiers to make your requests appear authentic and avoid detection.
+The tls_requests library supports automatic rotation of headers, client identifiers, and proxies to make your requests appear authentic and avoid detection.

-This guide explains how these default rotators work and how you can customize or disable them.
+This guide explains how rotators work and how you can customize them.

 Header Rotator

-When you initialize a Client without specifying the headers parameter, it will automatically rotate through a built-in collection of header templates that mimic popular browsers like Chrome, Firefox, and Safari across different operating systems.
+When you initialize a Client without specifying the headers parameter, it will not rotate by default unless you explicitly provide a HeaderRotator.

 import tls_requests